 Epidemiology

-There is significant variability in the prevalence of COPD between countries.[6][7][8]
-This may be due to differing rates of exposure to tobacco smoke and indoor and occupational pollutants.[3]
-In the UK, the prevalence of COPD diagnosed by physicians between 1990 and 1997 was 2% in men and 1% in women.[9]
-In the past, men have experienced higher rates of disease due to COPD.
-This difference has been thought to be due primarily to greater exposure to tobacco smoke and occupational pollutants.
-Surveys have shown that the prevalence of COPD appears to be becoming more equally distributed between men and women.[7][10]
-COPD contributes a significant burden of healthcare costs.[6]
+COPD contributes a significant burden of healthcare costs.[7]
 Exacerbations are responsible for much of the morbidity and mortality experienced by people with COPD, and the median number per year ranges between 1 and 3.[11][12]
-It has been clearly shown that patients with more severe manifestations of COPD have greater rates of mortality over time.[6]
-However, estimates of mortality may be underestimated, as deaths in this population are often attributed to other aetiologies such as other respiratory disorders, lung cancer, and cardiovascular disease.[6]
+It has been clearly shown that patients with more severe manifestations of COPD have greater rates of mortality over time.[7]
+However, estimates of mortality may be underestimated, as deaths in this population are often attributed to other etiologies such as other respiratory disorders, lung cancer, and cardiovascular disease.[7]

 Risk factors

-Concurrent infection with both bacterial and viral respiratory tract pathogens has been associated with more severe episodes.[53]
-Treatment of moderate to severe exacerbations with antibiotics has been associated with improved outcomes.[66][67]
-Influenza vaccination may have protective effect in reducing risk of Pseudomonas aeruginosa infection.[34]
+Concurrent infection with both bacterial and viral respiratory tract pathogens has been associated with more severe episodes.[60]
+Treatment of moderate to severe exacerbations with antibiotics has been associated with improved outcomes.[81][82]
+Influenza vaccination may have a protective effect in reducing risk of Pseudomonas aeruginosa infection.[35]

-Exposure to many of these pollutants has been found to induce an inflammatory response in the respiratory tract.[31]
+Exposure to many of these pollutants has been found to induce an inflammatory response in the respiratory tract.[30]
+Exposure to other irritants, such as cleaning products, hair salon products, and other chemicals, also pose a risk for COPD exacerbation.[43]

 Atypical organisms (Mycoplasma pneumoniae, Chlamydia pneumoniae, and Legionella species) have been associated with acute exacerbations though with conflicting results.[88][89][90]
 There is insufficient evidence to suggest that antimicrobial coverage of atypical bacterial pathogens improves outcomes.